kapouer/matchdom/README.md

 - val: last known non null value
 - cancel: if true, current expression is not merged

-and the following methods (which are useful to write filters that are independent of their position inside a text node or an attribute):
+The following methods (which are useful to write filters that are independent of their position inside a text node or an attribute):
 - set(str): updates node or attr value
 - get(): returns node or attr value